 Ada only allows a restricted form of multiple inheritance, where only one of the multiple ancestors (the parent) may define operations.
 All other ancestors (interfaces) can only specify the operations’ signature.
 Therefore, Ada does not suffer from multiple inheritance derived vulnerabilities.

-C.43.2 Guidance to language users
+6.42.2 Guidance to language users

 Use the overriding indicators on potentially inherited subprograms to ensure that the intended contract is obeyed, thus preventing the accidental redefinition or failure to redefine an operation of the parent.